 Session 4.
 Estimating and managing customer profitability.
-Infinity Bank (A).
-Saturday, May 21 - Topics Customer profitability and customer life-time value.
+Wednesday, June 14 Infinity Bank (A).
+Topics Customer profitability and customer life-time value.
 Actions to manage profitability of products and customers.
 Translating reporting innovations into shareholder value.
 Using management reports to make business decisions.
 Read I will post several readings on Canvas.
-Prepare Case study Infinity Bank (A).
-Address the following questions: 1.
+Case study Infinity Bank (A).
+Address the following questions: Prepare and turn in 1.
 Summarize Infinity Bank's competitive environment.
-What are the major bank?
-How has the bank performed in 1998-2003? issues facing the 2.
+What are the major issues facing the by 5pm bank?
+How has the bank performed in 1998-2003?
+June 14 2.
 What were the conclusions of the product-profitability project?
-What we ere the surprises?
+What were the surprises?
 3. What are the potential advantages of the "supermarket" strategy?
-What disadvantages of the strategy? are the potential 4.
-What are the objectives of customer-profitability analysis (at Infinity and What does it add to the product-profitability system?
+What are the potential disadvantages of the strategy?
+4. What are the objectives of customer-profitability analysis (at Infinity and in general)?
+What does it add to the product-profitability system?
 Is it important?
-Ho Philippa Smith's customer-profitability pilot study be improved / extended w should 5.
-What were the conclusions of Philippa Smith's customer-profitability pilo were the major sources of variation in customer profitability? ot study?
-What 6.
-Examine the customer-profitability database.
-Construct a graph to comm profitability of the 2,205 customers in the Weighted Sample sheet, ranke worst.
-7. Given the customer-profitability analysis, does the "supermarket" strate gy make sense?
+How should Philippa Smith's customer-profitability pilot study be improved / extended?
+5. What were the conclusions of Philippa Smith's customer-profitability pilot study?
+What were the major sources of variation in customer profitability?
+6. Examine the customer-profitability database.
+Construct a graph to communicate the profitability of the 2,205 customers in the Weighted Sample sheet, ranked from best to worst.
+Note: you may, but do not have to answer this question in your case write-up.
+7. Given the customer-profitability analysis, does the "supermarket" strategy make sense?
 8. How should the bank use the customer-profitability information?
-What s about the large number of unprofitable customers? should we do 9.
-Overall, what are your recommendations for Infinity Bank's managers?
+What should we do about the large number of unprofitable customers?
+9. Overall, what are your recommendations for Infinity Bank's managers?
 NOTE: See the course web site for Excel spreadsheet with case data.

-Session Plan We will spend our time in class focusing on customer-profitability analysis ar Bank (A) case. nd the Infinity
+We will spend our time in class focusing on customer-profitability analysis and the Infinity